thetrouper/SentinelLite/docs/installation.md

 1. Download the plugin from its release page
 2. Upload the plugin to your server in its `./plugins/` folder
 3. Use /reload or reboot your server to load the plugin. **Do not use PlugMan or PluginManager**
-4. When loading for the first time, Sentinel should throw 16 exceptions.
+4. When loading for the first time, Sentinel should throw a lot of exceptions.
 This is expected, it is how the config files are created.
 Sending reports of config generation stack traces will result in you being ignored.
 5. **If you are using Sentinel Anti-Nuke** (Full Version)
     - Join the [Support Discord](https://trouper.me/sentinel)
     - Start a ticket under the `✅ Verify Purchase` category.
 It will ask you for your BuiltByBit Username and Server ID, so prepare those.